gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

         var: XR_output
 ```

-- The above playbook is same as the below in funtionality; just another YAML representation.
+- The above playbook is same as the below in functionality; just another YAML representation.
 - copy the below contents into a file and name it p2.yml

 ```